cyberant28/COMP3104_Group_Assignment/README.md

 This is first line which I am trying to start to commit this file.

 I added 3 files to this Assignment.
+1 - gb.txt which that is about George brown college.